Skip to Content

 Where To Eat In During the Summer in Mont Tremblant?

 A classic summer dining experience is Le Diablo, a brewpub in the centre of the village with a nice outdoor patio.
-It’s the perfect spot to relax with a nice cold beer!
+It’s the perfect spot to relax with a nice cold beer (or a flight of beers to try)!
 Plus, they serve delicious burgers.
+Order a flight at Le Diable and score each bear with my printable microbrew taster sheet.

 But my all time favourite is Pizzateria, with its good old classic Italian food.
 They also have a really nice outdoor terrace to sit on in the middle of the Village.